RamyMamdouhEl-nabawy/personal-finance-tracker/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## Kindly note that this template is not intended for production use only for testing purposes, you can test transactions with exchange rates and currencies with limited quota.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).